mic-rud/GuidedDecoding/README.md

 ## Preparing NYU Depth V2
 We used a Subset of NYU Depth V2 designed and prepared by Alhashim et al. (https://github.com/ialhashim/DenseDepth)

-To train, download the dataset linked in their repository and store it at an appropriate direction.
+To train, download the dataset linked in their repository.
+No need to unpack, the dataloader loads the compressed data.

 ## Preparing KITTI (Training)
 Coming soon!